sonata-nfv/son-mano-framework/son-mano-pluginmanager/README.md

-implementation of the pluginmanager component
+implementation of the plugin manager component